 St. James' Park

-The nice thing about Newcastle is that it is a fairly compact city and St. James' Park is in the middle of it.
-Newcastle United's home stadium has a rather unusual build with half of the stadium – one short and one long side – being quite a bit higher than the other half, giving you panoramic views of the city from the high side of the stadium. the Tyne.
+The great thing about Newcastle is that it is a fairly compact city and St. James' Park is in the middle of it.
+Newcastle United's home stadium has a rather unusual build with half of the stadium – one short and one long side – being quite a bit higher than the other half, giving you panoramic views of the city from the high side of the stadium.

 The Tyne and Wear Derby